Iss Khamoshi Ka Matlab

-Iss Khamoshi ka Matlab (Eng: What's the meaning of this silence?) is a Pakistani family drama television series premiered on Geo TV on 13 April 2016.
+Iss Khamoshi ka Matlab (Eng: The meaning of this silence) is a Pakistani family drama television series premiered on Geo TV on 13 April 2016.
 It is produced by Babar Javed under A&B Entertainment.

 Plot

-Is Khamoshi Ka Matlab is a family drama based on communication gap among family members.
-The play draws attention to a situation in which everyone in the family has personal resentments towards other family members but they never discuss it with each other.
+Is Khamoshi Ka Matlab is a family drama based on communication problems among family members.
+The play draws attention to a situation in which everyone in the family has personal resentments towards other family members but they never discuss those with each other.

-The mother-in-law (Samina Ahmed) has several complaints from her son, Habib, (Waseem Abbas) and his wife, Salma, (Atiqa Odho) without much of a reason.
+The mother-in-law (Samina Ahmed) has several complaints with her son, Habib, (Waseem Abbas) and his wife, Salma, (Atiqa Odho) without a good reason.
 She lives with her daughter, Samina, (Fazila Qazi) who also humiliates her sister-in-law for one or another reason.
-She only happens to make matters worse by provoking Ahmed by repeatedly reminding her of the grudges she withholds.
+She only happens to make matters worse by provoking Ahmed by repeatedly reminding him of the grudges she withholds.